StateFarmIns/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Note: The verbiage expressed here are that of the author and are not representative of State Farm.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]